dcuoliveira/causal-feature/README.md

 `bash test.sh`

-3) If needed, run the script to create the google trends dataset
+3) If needed, run the script to sample the google trends data

 `cd src`

 `python3 get_trends.py`

-4) If needed, run the script to create sector time series:
+4) After we gather multiples samples from gtrends, we combine all of them by taking the mean and creating the file `data\gtrends.csv`:

 `cd src`

+`python3 get_trends.py`

+5) If needed, run the script to create sector time series:

+`cd src`

 `python3 create_sectors.py`

-5) Run scripts for feature selection
+6) Run scripts for feature selection

 `cd src`